1 9 9 1 – 1 9 9 6 (USA)

 120 x 30 minute episodes

-Martin Tupper (Brian Benben) was a 36-year-old New York publishing executive (working for Whitestone Publications) recently divorced from Judith (Wendie Malick), the psychologist mother of his 11-year-old son, Jeremy (Chris Demetral).
+Martin Tupper (Brian Benben) was a 36-year-old New York publishing executive (working for Whitestone Publications) who had recently divorced from Judith (Wendie Malick), the psychologist mother of his 11-year-old son, Jeremy (Chris Demetral).

 Martin was finding it hard to adapt to his re-found bachelorhood, stumbling between one-night-stands and always keeping an eye on Judith’s new relationship with ‘Mr Perfect’, Dr Richard Stone (Patrick Neil Quinn).